 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Certified Residential Inc will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+Note: While this amount is probably the best indication of what a property is worth, it probably will not be the price at which the property closes.
+Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Certified Residential Inc will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.